contentful/slash-developers/docs/tutorials/general/scheduling-posts.md

 In this article, we will expose how to manage the publishing time of content.

-We use the example of a fictitious online magazine named `Andromeda` with `Articles` Content Type.
-The editors of this magazine want to manage content by specifying a publishing and unpublishing date and time for their Entries.
+We use the example of a fictitious online magazine named `Andromeda` with `Articles` content type.
+The editors of this magazine want to manage content by specifying a publishing and unpublishing date and time for their entries.

 Here is what we're going to do:

-1. Create a basic Middleman app that retrieves Entries from Contentful's API;
+1. Create a basic Middleman app that retrieves entries from the Content Delivery API;
-2. Add scheduling fields to `Articles` Content Type
+2. Add scheduling fields to `Articles` content type
 3. Add time functionality to the application
-4. Filter Entries based on their scheduled Date and Time and order them by chronological order
+4. Filter entries based on their scheduled date and time and order them by chronological order

-## Structure of the App
+## Structure of the app

-For this example, we will use a simple Middleman app to retrieve Entries in a single-page application.
+For this example, we will use a simple Middleman app to retrieve entries in a single-page application.
 The [following structure](https://github.com/contentful-labs/scheduling_app/commit/88017afc8e27b4689ff0636fccb8ae5b786b5639) is primarily used as a template for the magazine:

 ~~~
 ├── Gemfile